-Beaumont Transit provides both Dial-A-Ride and fixed route services and works closely with Banning to provide a seamless transit system in the Pass Area.
+The city of Beaumont, branded as Beaumont Transit, provides both Dial-A-Ride and fixed route services and works closely with Banning to provide a seamless transit system in the Pass Area.
 The fixed route is composed of two commuter and five local fixed routes.
 Local routes serve the City of Beaumont, Cabazon including Casino Morongo and Premium Outlet Malls and the unincorporated community of Cherry Valley.
 The Commuter route provides service between Beaumont and Calimesa, San Bernardino Metrolink station and the Loma Linda Veterans Hospital.
 Dial-a-Ride service is a reservation-based curb-to-curb service limited to elderly and Americans with Disabilities Act certified passengers.

-City of Corona
+City of Corona (Corona Cruiser)